ilyes-smaouii/advent_of_code_2024/README.md

 Finished Day 10 ! \
 Update : finished Day 11 too !
 Turns out part 2 was pretty simple.
 I just changed the mechanics a bit and replaced the use of lists with the use of sets, and the program ran much - much - faster.
+- 2025/08/20 - Currently stuck on day 12 part 2.
+My algorithm works by counting corners, but I realized it doesn't account for
+"inwards" corners, and I can't figure out a simple way to account for them.\
+Update : figured it out, and it took 7 additional lines of code, which accounted for close to half of the corresponding function, but was still less than I feared it would be.
+Moving on to Day 13.